Azure/iot-edge-opc-publisher-v1/README.md

 If the queue keeps growing even though the `si` and `ms` parameters have been adjusted, eventually the maximum queue capacity will be reached and messages will be lost.
 This is due to the fact that both the `si` and `ms` parameter have physical limits and the Internet connection between OPC Publisher and IoT Hub is simply not fast enough for the amount of messages that must be sent in a given scenario.
 In that case, only setting up several, parallel OPC Publishers will help.
 The `mq/om` parameter also has the biggest impact on the memory consumption by OPC Publisher.

-It must be noted that IoT hub also has limits in terms of how many messages it will accept, i.e. there are quotas for a given IoT hub SKU defined [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-quotas-throttling).
+It must be noted that IoT Hub also has limits in terms of how many messages it will accept, i.e. there are quotas for a given IoT Hub SKU defined [here](https://docs.microsoft.com/en-us/azure/iot-hub/iot-hub-devguide-quotas-throttling).
 If this quota is exceeded, OPC Publisher will generate an error trying to send the message to IoT Hub and the message will be lost.

 The `si` parameter forces OPC Publisher to send messages to IoT Hub at the specified interval.
 A message is sent either when the maximum IoT Hub message size of 256 KB of data is available (triggering the send interval to reset) or when the specified interval time has passed.